 Break out of your shell slowly but surely this Easter.
 Chocolate guaranteed, but with no artificial flavourings or preservatives.
 Here are some classic Easter trips by train, with a natural twist.

 Blossoms burst, eggs crack, lambs are born and leaves reemerge.
 There is no doubt that Easter is a time to open up to the world again after months of winter hibernation.
-At Loco2, we recommend taking things slowly and savouring as many moments of spring as you can manage.
+We recommend taking things slowly and savouring as many moments of spring as you can manage.
 Easter being the longest public holiday of the year is the perfect time to do that, which is why we are sharing our top choices for slow, eco travel this Easter in the UK and mainland Europe.

 The green lights of Amsterdam

 Eurostar started running direct trains from London to Amsterdam in April 2018 with more and more travellers realising this is a very cool way to travel to one of Europe’s even cooler capitals.
 At this time of year flowers flourish, cyclists celebrate and beaches start to bustle.
 You can hire a bike at Amsterdam Centraal station as well as myriad places around the city.
 Stay in an eco aware hotel such as Conscious Hotels, buy a picnic at Noordermarkt, the local market specialising in all things local and head to the green heart of the city, Vondelpark.